 I have passion for business.
 I am naturally an entrepreneur.
 I believe in creating jobs not seeking for one.
 I want to help my country rule the continent and compete favorably with the rest of the world economically.

-I knew about the Center for Social Awareness, Advocacy and Ethics from a friend, Davidson Nwaonu in 2014.
+I knew about the center for Social Awareness, Advocacy and Ethics from a friend, Davidson Nwaonu in 2014.
 I applied and I was lucky to be selected.
 Since I became an Emerging Nigerian Leader, my approach to life and my country improved greatly.
 The faith I have for my country grew more.
 I got to believe in myself more.
 I am learning more about leadership, ethics, entrepreneurship, community services, mentorship and a lot more from the center.
-I am lucky to be among the scholarship recipients of the Center.
 Sometimes I wonder, what will I have become without CSAAEINC in my life?

-The Emerging Leaders Program of the Center is widening my perspective about leadership.
+The Emerging Leaders Program of the center is widening my perspective about leadership.
 I will not relegate the area of Community Development Service to the background.
-The center has embedded in me the zeal to work for my community more.
+The center has imbedded in me the zeal to work for my community more.

 As part of our training as Emerging Leaders, we are expected to undertake a Community Development Project (CDP) in our various communities.
 I selected an educational based project named PROJECT “SEND A CHILD TO SCHOOL”.
 This project is aimed at helping send vulnerable kids to school.
 We have a lot of kids roaming the streets of Benin City during school hours.
 They are looking for a way to survive or they do not have somebody to take care of their education.
 We take them off the streets, tell their parents or guardian about the importance of education and get the kids back to school.
 I currently have three kids in the project and we are looking forward to expanding the number soon!
 I am grateful to the center for such an opportunity to serve my community and the help rendered so far.